19.17 Spotlight Application

 - Denies any history of medical conditions

-Family history: Father has type 2 diabetes mellitus and mother has HTN.
+Ani’s father has type 2 diabetes mellitus and her mother has hypertension.

 Ani has received regular prenatal care.
 Information from the current 28-week visit is described in the following Table.